Code-Institute-Submissions/GigiLi89-PP1/README.md

 ## Wireframe
 The outcome from the Wireframes I made at the beginning has changed a bit from how the end product looked like.
 Nothing major, changed text-content placement etc.

+W3C Validator
+Tested 2023-03-01, result:
+Index page
+- Could not have an <a> as a decendant to <button>
+- Changed my <section> to <div> since I'm not using a header and only h2.
+Gallery page
+- Same issue with the button since I used the same code.
+- Changed my <section> to <div> since I'm not using a header and only h2.
+- I had a <div> without a closing tag
+Contact page
+- Changed my <section> to <div> since I'm not using a header and only h2.
+Thank you page
+- <button> issue and <section> issue, the same as the other pages.

+CSS Stylesheet
+- Forgot to put px after a unit

+All issues has been taken care of and there are no more errors or warnings.